akkana/imagebatch/README.md

 CSS files that make the fancy list-based gallery pages work.
 I'm indebted to [this brunildo example](http://www.brunildo.org/test/ImgThumbIBL3.html) and [the related discussion](http://archivist.incutio.com/viewlist/css-discuss/84544) without which I might still be stuck on 4-column wide tables (like on this [sample page](http://shallowsky.com/images/stevcrk_1_20/) showing what tblimages creates with the -t option).

 ## Some older scripts, only needed for specialized uses

+### imgsize (Perl)
+Print the size of an image file.
+Based on code adapted from the excellent wwwis program, which is indispensable for setting width and height tags in html pages.

 ### thumbpage (perl)
 Make a big HTML page of thumbnails suitable for printing from a browser.
 Useful if you want to keep a printed archive of your photo collection.